BitzArt/Miscellaneous/src/Json/BitzArt.Json.TypedObjects/README.md

 }
 ```

-This ensures that each item in the `Values` collection retains its type information during serialization and deserialization.
+This ensures that each item in the `Values` collection retains its original type information during serialization and deserialization:

 ```csharp
 var instance = new YourClass { Values = [ 42, "Hello"] };